monoliz/calc-vue/README.md

 > A Vue.js project

-Simple calculator which generates nums and operations and compute final answer.
+Simple calculator which generates fields for nums and operations and compute final answer.

 ## Build Setup